alpha60-devops/alpha60-results/docs/index.md

 These data files are released under the Creative Commons Attribution-NonCommercial-ShareAlike license (CC BY-NC-SA).
 Please contact us if you want to analyze these results in your own research; we'd like to help you.

+In addition, some media objects have individual results.

+.
++-- media-objects
+|   +-- spider-man-no-way-home.html